Are you looking for a delicious and easy vegan recipe to impress your guests? Look no further than my best creamy vegan mushroom risotto with peas!

 - Add another ladle of broth to rice, plus the butter.
 Stir in thyme and parsley, if desired, as well as ¼ cup of vegan Parmesan.
 Remove the saucepan from the heat.

-Hint: For risotto with more liquid, add a little extra water or broth at the end until it reaches your preferred consistency.
+Hint: Add a little extra water or broth at the end for risotto with more liquid until it reaches your preferred consistency.
 I prefer my risotto to be less loose and a bit thicker.

-If you've never made risotto before, you may be wondering about how the final texture should be.
-The finished risotto should be creamy and rich, with the grains of rice having a slight bite (al dente).
+You may wonder how the final texture should be if you've never made risotto.
+The finished risotto should be creamy and rich, with the rice grains having a slight bite (al dente).

 - Serve immediately.
 Top with additional vegan Parmesan if desired.